-Josh Williams was born and raised in Mississippi, and the epitome of a classic southern boy.
+Josh Williams, the epitome of a classic southern boy, was born and raised in Mississippi.
 Growing up, he never gave much thought to pursuing a college degree.
 “It just wasn’t in my family or community culture,” he said.
 “I never saw it as a priority for me.”

 That is until he met Catherine Brett, the new doctor in town — and his future wife.
 “I knew she’d be the best I’d ever have,” Josh said.
 “She’s kind, thoughtful, sweet, and everything in-between.”

 Catherine was also raised in Mississippi, and upon completing her medical residency in Obstetrics & Gynecology at Georgetown University in Washington, D.C., she decided to come back to her rural hometown to better serve the women there.

 Catherine was a member of The Church of Jesus Christ of Latter-day Saints.
 Josh was not.
 His father was a Pentecostal preacher, which made it difficult for Josh to consider joining another church.
 But after months of dating, mingled with missionary discussions, Josh decided to marry the love of his life and be baptized.

 “It was like two huge blessings came right out of heaven,” he said.
 “I found the love of my life, and through her, I was introduced to the true Church of Jesus Christ.”

 Of Josh, Catherine said, “I’ve never met someone so patient and compassionate.
 And he always knows how to make me laugh!”

 In addition to the big changes Josh was making in his life, he decided to make one more: to pursue a college degree.

 “When discussing how we would provide for our family, I realized I needed to get my degree,” he said.
 That decision was the first step in Josh’s journey toward higher education.